Karen Daley: Needlestick Injury Survivor & Safety Advocate

-Since the passing of the law in 2000, do nurses still perceive a sharps injury as a serious occupational risk?
+Since the passing of the Needlestick Safety and Prevention Act in 2003, do nurses still perceive a sharps injury as a serious occupational risk?

 “Nurses do perceive it as a serious occupational risk.
 I can tell you we have data collected between 2013 and 2016 by the American Nurses Association, and needlestick injuries were ranked #4 out of over 20 different options for nurses’ top concerns.”

 Have advances in the treatment of HIV and Hepatitis C lessened the psychological impact of sharps injuries?